traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ## [fit] a web app for your outfit is
 ## [fit] both good and bad

-^ i didn't like being dependent on wifi/network connection ^ Stuck with keeping my phone on me, having a network connection ^ Realized I was doing it more to please and surprise people which is OK but less of the direction i was interested in.
+^ i didn't like being Stuck with keeping my phone on me, to have a network connection

+^ Realized I was doing it more to please and focus on other people which is OK but less of the direction i was interested in.

-^ Wanted to take away the need direct interaction.
+^ Wanted to take away the need direct interaction of others, more focused on me and what i was experiencing.

 ---